 Char-Broil Signature TRU-Infrared 525

-Char-Broil are one of my favorite brands when it comes to matching performance with affordability, and this Tru-Infrared grill is the perfect example of this.
+Char-Broil are one of my favorite brands when it comes to striking the perfect balance between affordability and excellent performance.
+This Tru-Infrared grill from the brand is the perfect example of this.

 This model actually had a redesign in 2015 where its steel grates were replaced with porcelain-coated cast iron grates.
 These are far better at retaining and distributing heat, and this works in combination with its infrared emitter to provide a highly energy-efficient cooking environment.

-This also packs in a more powerful punch, with four 8,000 BTU burners, fuelling the grill’s emitter that transforms the convection heat into infrared heat.
+This updated model also packs in a more powerful punch.
+It boasts four 8,000 BTU burners spread over its surface, which work together to fuel the grill’s emitter, transforming convection heat into infrared heat.

-All of this and it comes with a 13,000 BTU side burner for cooking side dishes or even searing meat for a beautiful BBQ finish.
-Plus, its cooking grates are 725 square inches in size, offering a generous amount of cooking space.
+It also comes with a 13,000 BTU side burner for cooking side dishes or even searing meat for a beautiful BBQ finish.

 Char-Broil TRU-Infrared Patio Bistro

-This is a small and good value grill that’s perfect for small patios and balconies alike.
+This is a compact and portable electric unit that’s perfect for small patios and balconies alike.
 It’s a perfect option for either newbie BBQ cooks, or people who just want something small and simple.

 Solaire 27-Inch Basic Infrared Propane Pedestal Grill